GeodynamicWorldBuilder/WorldBuilder/doc/sphinx/developer_manual/contributing_to_the_code/tips_and_tricks.md

 ## Trick 4: Interact with visualization when generating new tests

-The tests in the WorldBuilder contain a wb file for the setup and a dat file for the mesh point.
+The tests in the World Builder contain a .wb file for the setup and a .dat file for the mesh point.
 For example, the mass_conserving_slab_temperature test contains two files:

     tests/gwb-dat/mass_conserving_slab_temperature.wb